seungecon/seungecon.github.io/_pages/research.md

 **Self-fulfilling Volatility and a New Monetary Policy (Job Market Paper)** (with Marc Dordal i Carreras) - substantially revised
 - [Draft](/files/Self-fulfilling_volatility.pdf), [Slides](/files/Self-fulfilling_volatility_slides.pdf), [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4461453)
+- Revise and Resubmit at _Journal of the European Economic Association_

 **A Proxy-Contract Based Approach to the First-Order Approach in Agency Models** (with Jin Yong Jung and Son Ku Kim)